Skewness and Kurtosis: Quick Guide (Updated 2023)

 Positive skewness indicates a longer tail on the right side of the distribution, while negative skewness indicates a longer tail on the left side.
 Skewness helps in understanding the shape and outliers in a dataset.

-If the values of a specific independent variable (feature) are skewed, depending on the model, skewness may violate model assumptions or may reduce the interpretation of feature importance.
+Depending on the model, skewness in the values of a specific independent variable (feature) may violate model assumptions or diminish the interpretation of feature importance.

-In statistics, skewness is a degree of asymmetry observed in a probability distribution that deviates from the symmetrical normal distribution (bell curve) in a given set of data.
+A probability distribution that deviates from the symmetrical normal distribution (bell curve) in a given set of data exhibits skewness, which is a measure of asymmetry in statistics.

 A skewed data set, typical values fall between the first quartile (Q1) and the third quartile (Q3).